-- (17) Different arrangements, based on the implementation of the exception provided for in Directive 2001/29/EC or on licensing agreements covering further uses, are in place in a number of Member States in order to facilitate educational uses of works and other subjectmatter.
+(17)Different arrangements, based on the implementation of the exception provided for in Directive 2001/29/EC or on licensing agreements covering further uses, are in place in a number of Member States in order to facilitate educational uses of works and other subjectmatter.
 Such arrangements have usually been developed taking account of the needs of educational establishments and different levels of education.
 Whereas it is essential to harmonise the scope of the new mandatory exception or limitation in relation to digital uses and cross-border teaching activities, the modalities of implementation may differ from a Member State to another, to the extent they do not hamper the effective application of the exception or limitation or cross-border uses.
 Member States should for example remain free to require that the use of works and other subject matter should respect moral rights of authors and performers.
 This should allow Member States to build on the existing arrangements concluded at national level.
-In particular, Member States could decide to subject the application of the exception or limitation, fully or partially, to the availability of adequate licences, covering at least the same uses as those allowed under the exception.
-Member States could notably use this mechanism to give precedence to licences for materials which are primarily intended for the educational market or for sheet music.
-In order to avoid that such mechanism results in legal uncertainty or administrative burden for educational establishments, Member States adopting this approach should take measures to ensure that rightholders make the licensing schemes allowing digital uses of works or other subjectmatter for the purpose of illustration for teaching easily available and that educational establishments are aware of the existence of such licensing schemes.
-Such measures may include the development of licensing schemes tailored to the needs of educational establishments and the development of information tools aimed at ensuring the visibility of the existing licensing schemes. - (17a) Member States should remain free to provide that rightholders receive fair compensation for the digital uses of their works or other subject-matter under the exception or limitation for illustration for teaching provided for in this Directive.
-For the purposes of determining the possible level of fair compensation, due account should be taken, inter alia, of Member States' educational objectives and of the harm to rightholders.
+In particular, Member States could decide to subject the application of the exception or limitation, fully or partially, to the availability of adequate licences covering at least the same uses as those allowed under the exception.
+Member States should ensure that where licenses cover only partially the uses allowed under the exception, all the other uses remain subject to the exception.
+Member States could for example use this mechanism to give precedence to licences for materials which are primarily intended for the educational market or for sheet music.

+In order to avoid that the possibility to subject the application of the exception to the availability of licences results in legal uncertainty or administrative burden for educational establishments, Member States adopting this approach should take concrete measures to ensure that licensing schemes allowing digital uses of works or other subject-matter for the purpose of illustration for teaching are easily available and that educational establishments are aware of the existence of such licensing schemes.
+Such licensing schemes should meet the needs of educational establishments.
+Information tools aiming at ensuring the visibility of the existing licensing schemes could also be developed.